Raynes/echolight/README.md

 This is my own personal config, so you'll probably want to tweak it.
 For example, some people don't much like their apartment to have a 'hell' setting.

+## Reloading Configuration

+You can reload configuration at runtime by asking it to "reload config" or "reload configuration".
+This'll cause it to re-read `config.json`.
+It will not automatically update the current preset, you'll have to tell it to set it again to get the changes reflected in reality.